Learn about the Maternal and Child Health (MCH) Leadership Competencies by browsing this web page or by downloading the PDF document.

 - Identify and redirect forces that negatively influence team dynamics.

-- Use shared outcomes to promote team synergy.
+- Use a shared vision of mutually beneficial outcomes to promote team synergy.

 - Share leadership based on appropriate use of team member strengths in carrying out activities and managing challenges.

-- Adopt tools, techniques, and methods of a range of MCH disciplines representing diverse perspectives to address challenges and meet needs.
+- Adopt tools, techniques, and methods from a range of disciplinary knowledge and practice bases to address challenges and meet needs.

 - Use knowledge of competencies and roles for disciplines other than one's own to improve teaching, research, advocacy, and systems of care.